**This post may contain affiliate links that help fund Adventure School at no cost to you.**

 If it’s anywhere near nightfall and I mean within 2 or three hours, I’ll pack my lightweight headlamp just in case I need it to get out of a sticky situation.
 If I plan to be running in the dark on purpose, I’ll bring more lumens.
 I always charge up or replace the batteries if I’ll be out for any significant period of time.
 Nothing like running out of juice five miles out.

 I typically don’t pack water on my runs unless they’re over 10 miles or so, but if I know many people can’t go that long without water.
 If you’re not a camel like I am, you should definitely pack water on your runs.
 The trick to winter trail running is that your water will often freeze if you pack it in a bottle or a pack on your back.
 The trick I like to use is to wear the backpack under my outer layer and run the hose up to my collar inside my jacket.
 This is enough to keep everything flowing smoothly and doesn’t interfere too much with running mechanics.
 You can also get insulated bottles that will keep you hydrated, but I’ve never used one of these.
+I do use an insulated sleeve for my hydration pack – like this one:

 I normally pack food on my runs if I’ll be out for more than two or three hours, but when I’m winter trail running, I usually throw an energy bar or gel in somewhere so I have a few hundred calories on me if I get into a predicament.